The 2019 Yale Philanthropy Committee

 Sam Linden, MBA/MFA ‘19, Co-Chair

 Sam is currently a fourth-year joint MFA/MBA candidate at Yale School of Drama and Yale School of Management.
 Born and raised outside Detroit, MI, Sam graduated from Harvard University with honors in Music in 2010.
 Before coming to Yale, Sam worked as an educator and administrator with Uncommon Schools, College Summit, Learning through an Expanded Arts Program, and Wingspan Arts.
 Sam has also worked in outreach and communication strategy at Center Theatre Group, where he completed a management fellowship, and in strategy and brand consulting for the cultural sector at LaPlaca Cohen.
 He has also served as an institutional advancement and organizational development consultant for Christina Seix Academy, an independent boarding school in Trenton, New Jersey which serves low-income students from single-caregiver households.
 Currently, Sam works as the Associate Director of Marketing & Communications for Yale Repertory Theatre.
 He serves on the board of the Central Connecticut Coast YMCA and the Yale Summer Cabaret.
+In June 2019, Sam will be joining TDC, a leading nonprofit/philanthropic strategy consulting firm, as a Project Manager.

 LULU CHANG, MBA ‘20